KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/variables.md

 ```

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;In this way, the variable will be fetched only when the DAG runs.
-So, we can the fetched variable in the entire DAG.
+So, we can variables in the entire DAG.
 </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>